 Old clothes for yourself and your helper

 The key to successfully bathing a cat is preparation.
 Once you have gathered the accessories, prepare the space.
-The bathroom is the ideal place because you can close the door and thus create a safe and quiet space while limiting the chances of your cat running away.
+The bathroom is ideal because you can close the door and thus create a safe and quiet room while limiting the chances of your cat running away.

 Have the water ready before your cat enters the bathroom, as dripping water could make them uncomfortable.
 Make sure the water is shallow, level with his lower chest, and the cups for rinsing are already filled with water.
 You can place a non-slip mat in the bath.